ms-sambell/ps-marketing-materials/blogPosts/psrules-june-2022.md

 ### PSRule For Azure - (Intermediate)

 So we now know that PSRule for Azure can verify our IAC templates against best practices.
 But what is it scanning for?
 Well, it includes over 260 rules that it evaluates for.
 For a list of what is evaluated [click here](https://azure.github.io/PSRule.Rules.Azure/en/rules/module/).

-Finally, let's dive into how to use this tool!
+Finally, let's dive into how to use this tool locally!

 #### Requirements